eneskaya/cordova-plugin-vwo/README.md

 # cordova-plugin-vwo
-VWO Cordova plugin for Cordova and iOS
+VWO Cordova plugin for Android and iOS

 ## Installation
 In order for the plugin to work properly with a cordova project, you have to also install `cordova-plugin-cocoapod-support`.